-Evolving from precursor species of primates native to grassland areas of the northern continent, the first anatomically modern Fralli emerged about 40,000 years ago.
+Evolving from a precursor species of primates native to grassland areas of the northern continent, the first anatomically modern Fralli emerged about 40,000 years ago.
 As is common with most humanoid cultures, they eventually developed language, tools, hunter/gatherer societies, and primitive agriculture.
 The first city-states rose about 3,000 years ago, and technological progress was more rapid than on Earth.

-The Fralli developed PL 4 about -Y100, and advanced quickly from that point.
-By Y50, the Fralli had developed interplanetary travel within their own star system, using fission-powered spacecraft, and were beginning research into faster-than-light drive systems.
+The Fralli developed TL5 about -Y100, and advanced quickly from that point.
+By Y50, the Fralli had developed